 Click to zoom …

-Welcome to the Eton Walkway, a 2 mile / one hour circular walk connecting 18 points of interest in the town starting at Windsor Bridge and celebrating Eton’s diverse community and rich heritage.
+Welcome to the Eton Walkway, a 2-mile circular route connecting 18 points of rich heritage in the historic Berkshire town of Eton.

-Permanent bronze markers are set in the ground to identify the route of the Walkway and use Eton’s coat of arms, originally given to the town by King Henry VI in 1449.
+Permanent bronze markers are set in the ground to identify the route of the Walkway and are emblazoned with Eton’s coat of arms, originally given to the town by King Henry VI in 1449.